 Both the cervix and the body of the uterus are attached to the pelvic sidewalls by several ligaments.
 These ligaments are flexible and allow the uterus to tilt slightly forward or backward.
 Women who have had vaginal deliveries have more flexible ligaments than women who never had a baby before.

 It’s normal to have a slightly forward tilt uterus (“anteverted uterus”), which is flexed towards the bladder, and about 1 in 4-5 women have a backward (“retroverted uterus”) uterus, tilt towards your spine.
-Neither position in and by itself infers with your ability to get pregnant.
+Neither position in and of itself interferes with your ability to get pregnant.

 If you have a severely tipped uterus, inserting a speculum and trying to look at the cervix may be somewhat uncomfortable.